-Grade level Critical Friends Groups (CFGs)
+Grade level critical friends groups (CFGs).
 Critical Friends Groups (CFGs) are another structure to support the Professional Learning Community.
-Each year, CNCA #2 establishes grade-level CFG communities consisting of teachers, members of the leadership team, and other support staff who commit to improving their professional development days to convene.
+Each year, CNES #3 establishes grade-level CFG communities consisting of teachers, members of the leadership team, and other support staff who commit to improving their practice through collaborative learning and structured interactions (protocols).
+Time is allocated during the school day for these CFG to meet approximately once per month.